Financing Your MBA

 Pursuing an MBA is significant financial investment, one of the most important that you'll make, and we are committed to working with you to make your educational goal a reality.
 Most of our Executive MBA students utilize financial aid in attaining their MBA.

-Tuition for the Weekend or Modular Executive MBA program beginning in the Fall of 2014 is $110,000.
-Tuition for the program beginning in the Fall of 2015 will be available in February of 2015.
-No significant increase is expected.
+Tuition for either the Weekend or Modular Executive MBA program beginning in the Fall of 2015 is $110,000.

 Tuition includes all required books, materials, parking and meals.
 Lodging and most dinners are included during Modular EMBA residencies, the International Colloquium and Washington Campus (for our Weekend EMBA students).